Elliptic-curve cryptography: Quantum computing attack

-Shor's algorithm can be used to break elliptic curve cryptography by computing discrete logarithms on a hypothetical quantum computer.
-The latest quantum resource estimates for breaking a curve with a 256-bit modulus (128-bit security level) are 2330 qubits and 126 billion Toffoli gates.
-For the binary elliptic curve case, 906 qubits are necessary (to break 128 bits of security).
-In comparison, using Shor's algorithm to break the RSA algorithm requires 4098 qubits and 5.2 trillion Toffoli gates for a 2048-bit RSA key, suggesting that ECC is an easier target for quantum computers than RSA.
-All of these figures vastly exceed any quantum computer that has ever been built, and estimates place the creation of such computers at a decade or more away.
+Shor's algorithm can be used to break elliptic curve cryptography by computing discrete logarithms on a sufficiently large fault-tolerant quantum computer.
+Published quantum resource estimates for breaking a curve with a 256-bit modulus (128-bit security level) include 2330 logical qubits and 126 billion Toffoli gates.
+For the binary elliptic curve case, 906 logical qubits are necessary to break 128 bits of security.
+These estimates do not imply that current quantum computers can break deployed ECC systems, but they are a reason for migration planning.

+In August 2024, NIST approved the first three Federal Information Processing Standards for post-quantum cryptography: FIPS 203 for ML-KEM, FIPS 204 for ML-DSA, and FIPS 205 for SLH-DSA.
+NIST describes these standards as principal post-quantum standards for key establishment and digital signatures.
+NSA's CNSA 2.0 guidance similarly identifies quantum-resistant algorithms for national security systems and states that CNSA 1.0 compliance remains required during the transition.

-Supersingular Isogeny Diffie–Hellman Key Exchange claimed to provide a post-quantum secure form of elliptic curve cryptography by using isogenies to implement Diffie–Hellman key exchanges.
-This key exchange uses much of the same field arithmetic as existing elliptic curve cryptography and requires computational and transmission overhead similar to many currently used public key systems.
+Supersingular Isogeny Diffie–Hellman Key Exchange was proposed as a post-quantum form of elliptic-curve-based key exchange using isogenies.
 However, new classical attacks undermined the security of this protocol.

 In August 2015, the NSA announced that it planned to transition "in the not distant future" to a new cipher suite that is resistant to quantum attacks.
 "Unfortunately, the growth of elliptic curve use has bumped up against the fact of continued progress in the research on quantum computing, necessitating a re-evaluation of our cryptographic strategy."

 Invalid curve attack

-When ECC is used in virtual machines, an attacker may use an invalid curve to get a complete PDH private key.
+ECC implementations can be susceptible to invalid-curve attacks if they multiply a secret scalar by attacker-supplied points without verifying that the points lie on the intended curve and in the correct subgroup.
+In such attacks, repeated operations on invalid or small-order points can leak information about the private scalar.
+In 2019, an invalid-curve attack against AMD Secure Encrypted Virtualization was reported to recover a Platform Diffie–Hellman (PDH) private key.